Tuscany Village

 Tuscany Village is a golf course community located in Henderson, Nevada.
 It was originally proposed by developer Jim Rhodes in 1995, under the name Palm City.
 The project was proposed for the former site of the Stewart gravel pit.
 The surrounding area initially sparked concern about the location's suitability, due to various environmental issues at the time.
 The site was located near sewage ponds and a longtime manufacturer of chemicals which had contaminated the land.
-Ground water was also found to have high radioactive levels.
+Groundwater was also found to have high radioactive levels.

 Rhodes graded the property in the late 1990s, but never began construction.
 His lender became insolvent and he sold the property in 2000 to Commerce Associates, which renamed the project Tuscany Hills.
-The property and surrounding acreage was designated by Henderson as a redevelopment area, making the project eligible for city funding.
+The property and surrounding acreage were designated by Henderson as a redevelopment area, making the project eligible for city funding.

 After various delays, the Tuscany Golf Club opened in 2003.
 It is 150 acre, and was designed by Ted Robinson.
 Rhodes subsequently took back ownership of the course and the undeveloped residential land.
 Home construction was underway in 2005.
 Rhodes filed for Chapter 11 bankruptcy four years later, and Tuscany was turned over to creditors.
 At the time, 700 of 2,000 planned homes had been built.
 Ownership changed several more times, and the golf course was renamed Chimera Golf Club in 2015.